 Q89.4.
 M1306-M1324.
-If at the SOC visit, the assessing clinician observes an open ulcer over a bony prominence, with history of pressure and visible bone, can the clinician report this as a Stage IV pressure ulcer, even if not able to get confirmation of the diagnosis from the physician prior to completing the assessment?
-[Q&A EDITED 4/15; ADDED 06/14; Previously CMS Qtrly 01/14 Q&A #5]
+If at the SOC visit, the assessing clinician observes an open ulcer over a bony prominence, with history of pressure and visible bone, can the clinician report this as a Stage 4 pressure ulcer, even if not able to get confirmation of the diagnosis from the physician prior to completing the assessment?
+[Q&A EDITED 10/16; Q&A EDITED 4/15; ADDED 06/14; Previously CMS Qtrly 01/14 Q&A #5]

 A89.4.
-At SOC, the assessing clinician responsible for completing the SOC comprehensive assessment must have visualized the wound in order to include it as a Stage IV pressure ulcer in the SOC OASIS pressure ulcer items.
+At SOC, the assessing clinician responsible for completing the SOC comprehensive assessment must have visualized the wound in order to include it as a Stage 4 pressure ulcer in the SOC OASIS pressure ulcer items.
 These items are a report of the clinician's integumentary status assessment findings.
 A pressure ulcer may be reported on OASIS based on visualization of the wound, patient assessment and interview and review of relevant related historical documentation.
 Although the assessing clinician can report the observed ulcer on the OASIS without physician confirmation, collaboration with the physician would be required in order to diagnose and code the ulcer, and to receive related orders and/or provide physician ordered care related to the pressure ulcer.

 Q89.5.
 M1306-M1322.
 On SOC, the RN assesses a scar from a closed pressure ulcer.
 Upon further interview and assessment, the patient's family states that the patient had a pressure ulcer but they are not able to give the RN any staging information.
-There is no written history on the referral of a previous pressure ulcer.
-After contacting the physician, the RN still does not have a definitive answer on what stage the pressure ulcer was at its worst.
-How would this pressure ulcer be documented in M1308, Current Number of Unhealed Pressure Ulcers at Each Stage?
-[Q&A ADDED 06/14; Previously CMS Qtrly 04/14 Q&A #9]
+How would this pressure ulcer be documented in M1311, Current Number of Unhealed Pressure Ulcers at Each Stage?
+[Q&A EDITED 10/16; Previously CMS Qtrly Q&A 10/16 #13; Q&A ADDED 06/14; Previously CMS Qtrly 04/14 Q&A #9]

 A89.5.
-If the assessing clinician becomes aware that the patient had a full-thickness (Stage III or IV) pressure ulcer in the past that is now closed, but is unable to determine the stage at its worst, it should be reported in the OASIS pressure ulcer items as a Stage III.
-Although the assessing clinician can report the observed, closed ulcer on the OASIS without physician confirmation, collaboration with the physician would be required in order to receive related orders and/or provide physician-ordered care related to the pressure ulcer.
+If the assessing clinician becomes aware that the patient had a full-thickness (Stage 3 or 4) pressure ulcer in the past that is now closed, the ulcer is considered healed and no longer reportable as a pressure ulcer on the OASIS.

-Q89.6.M1308.
-If a patient has an unstageable pressure ulcer due to black stable eschar at SOC and during the episode it peels off and leaves an area of newly epithelialized tissue, how should this be staged at Discharge on M1308?
-[Q&A ADDED 04/15; Previously CMS Qtrly 10/14 Q&A #6]
+Q89.6.M1311.
+If a patient has an unstageable pressure ulcer due to black stable eschar at SOC and during the episode it peels off and leaves an area of newly epithelialized tissue, how should this be staged at Discharge on M1311?
+[Q&A EDITED 10/16; Previously CMS Qtrly Q&A 10/16 #14; Q&A ADDED 04/15; Previously CMS Qtrly 10/14 Q&A #6]